Content Display is the Best Block to Showcase Your WordPress Content

 What's next for PublishPress Blocks?

 Over the next few week, we'll add more new features to PublishPress Blocks.
 The Content Display block will have full support for custom post types.
 And you'll be able to control viewing permissions for each block.
+There are also smaller features coming such as the ability to show authors their own posts.

 If you'd like to see any new features to extend Gutenberg, please let us know in the comments below.